irynahan/JavaScript/README.md

 # Getting variables in script according to the current scope (collection, environment)
 - pm.variables.get('var_name')

+# Global variables
+- global variables  are accessible throughout the workspace and have the broadest scope in Postman.
+  They can be used anywhere among multiple requests and collections within the workspace.
+- pm.globals.get(“variable_key”)
+- pm.globals.set(“variable_key”, “variable_value”);
+- pm.globals.unset(“variable_key”)

 # Text template and concatination

    - fullName = firstName + lastName;